-a.
-The Council has adopted the Cornwall Code of Conduct for City, Community, Parish and Town Councils which complies with current legislation, and which will apply to Councillors and members of the public co-opted to serve on Committees and sub Committees of the Council in respect of the entire meeting.

-(Currently 2012 Cornwall Code of Conduct for City, Community, Parish and Town Councils) All interests arising from the Code of Conduct adopted by the Councill will be recorded in the minutes giving the existence and nature of the interest.

-- b.
-Members must have particular regard to their obligation to record and leave the room for certain matters in which they have an interest as defined by the Code of Conduct or by relevant legislation. - c.
+- a.
+The Council has adopted the Cornwall Code of Conduct for City, Community, Parish and Town Councils which will apply to Councillors and members of the public co-opted to serve on Committees and sub Committees of the Council in respect of the entire meeting. - All interests arising from the Code of Conduct adopted by the Council will be recorded in the minutes giving the existence and nature of the interest. - b.
+Members must have particular regard to their obligation to record and leave the room for matters in which they have an interest as defined by the Code of Conduct or by relevant legislation. - c.
 The Council shall maintain for public inspection, a Register of Members' interests that is compliant with the Code of Conduct and with relevant legislation.